Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Phase noise in adiabatic state preparation

-The difference between the two sets of matrix elements can be explained by the competition between the two laser parameters in the Hamiltonian in Eq. $\eqref{Ryd Hamil}$.
-This competition is quantified by the effective Rabi frequency $\Omega/\sqrt{\Omega^2+\delta^2}$; as this value decreases, the Hamiltonian transitions from a non-integrable to an integrable regime, which has strong implications on the transition element spectrum (see Fig. \ref{fig: p_transition}).
+The differences between the last two sets of matrix elements can be explained by the competition between the two laser parameters in the Hamiltonian in Eq. $\eqref{Ryd Hamil}$.
+As $\Omega/V_{dd}$ decreases, the integrability of the Hamiltonian changes, which has strong implications on the transition element spectrum.
 This change transitions the system from a non-integrable state with large state mixing to an integrable state that approaches the Ising model \cite{Noh_2021,Deutsch_2018}.
-Higher integrability leads to underlying structure in the energy levels, which form clusters separated by large energy gaps (see Fig. \ref{fig: SYMplot} in Appendix \ref{noiseEXC}).
-Such energy gaps, coupled with the absence of highly delocalized matrix elements that could facilitate excitation to different energy regions, result in a highly localized many-body system, which inhibits the uniform spread of excitation energy throughout the Hilbert space.
-Of course, the picture is much more complicated in the dynamical setting of the adiabatic state preparation where a time dependent $\Omega(t)$ constantly changes excitation patterns, but Fig. \ref{fig: p_transition} along with phase noise evolutions of time independent Hamiltonians at various stages of the preparation (see Figures \ref{fig: pDE const EVO kappaCMP}(a-d) in Appendix \ref{noiseEXC}) provide evidence that phase noise excitation is highly interlinked with the integrability of the system.
+Higher integrability leads to an underlying structure in the energy levels, which form clusters separated by large energy gaps (see Figure \ref{fig: SYMplot} in Appendix \ref{app:Reflection}).
+Such energy gaps, coupled with the absence of matrix elements with distant spectral indices that could facilitate excitation to different energy regions, inhibit the spread of excitation energy throughout the Hilbert space.
+Of course, the picture is much more complicated in the dynamical setting of the adiabatic state preparation where a time dependent $\Omega(t)$ constantly changes excitation patterns, but Figure \ref{fig: Matrix Elements} along with phase noise evolutions of time-independent Hamiltonians at various stages of the preparation (see Figure \ref{fig: pDE const EVO kappaCMP} in Appendix \ref{AppB: TI phase noise}) provide evidence that phase noise excitation is highly interlinked with the integrability of the system.
 As the transverse field that breaks integrability decreases, so does the ability of the phase noise to excite the system.